-The person-level weight for MEPS Panel 13 was developed using the 2008 MEPS Round 1 person-level weight as a "base" weight.
-For key, inscope respondents who joined an RU after Round 1, the Round 1 family weight served as a "base" weight.
-The weighting process included an adjustment for nonresponse over the remaining data collection rounds in 2008 as well as raking to the same population control figures for December 2008 used for the MEPS Panel 12 weights for key, responding persons inscope on December 31, 2008.
-The same five variables employed for Panel 12 raking (census region, MSA status, race/ethnicity, sex, and age) were also used for Panel 13 raking.
-As with Panel 12, Panel 13 key, responding persons not inscope on December 31, 2008 but inscope earlier in the year retained the weight after nonresponse adjustment as their final Panel 13 weight.
+adjustment for nonresponse at the dwelling unit level for Round 1; and poststratification to figures at the family and person level obtained from the March CPS data base of the corresponding year (i.e., 2007 for Panel 12 and 2008 for Panel 13).
+For key, in-scope respondents who joined an RU after Round 1, the Round 1 family weight served as a "base" weight.

+The weighting process also included an adjustment for nonresponse over Round 2 and the 2008 portion of Round 3 as well as raking to the same population control figures for December 2008 used for the MEPS Panel 12 weights.
+The same five variables employed for Panel 12 raking (census region, MSA status, race/ethnicity, sex, and age) were used for Panel 13 raking.
+Similarly, for Panel 13, key, responding persons not in-scope on December 31, 2008 but in-scope earlier in the year retained, as their final Panel 13 weight, the weight after the nonresponse adjustment.